shubhamkurkure/traceroute/README.md

 # traceroute
 Traceroute implementation in C
-#
+## Build instructions
-Use clang, $ make to build executable program from the source code and then to run it, open terminal and type: $ sudo ./tracecoute ipaddress
+Use 'clang', 'make' to build executable program from the source code and then to run it, open terminal and type: 'sudo ./tracecoute ipaddress'